DanySK/course-laboratory-of-software-systems/slides/content/07-ci/_index.md

 ## Composite actions: limitations

-* No support for secrets, they must be passed *as parameters*
+* No support for secrets, they must be passed *as inputs*

 ```yaml
 name: 'Composite action with a secret'